gene-git/wg_tool/README.rst

 * linux config

-    this is definitely my preference.
+    this is my preferred approach.
 Activated by the *--dns_linux* option.
 When using this, wg-quick uses the provided *wg-peer-updn* script via PostUp/PostDown.

     This scipt saves the current dns resolv.conf file when VPN is brought up using *wg-quick up*,